 Don’t stress your brain.
 Avoid activities that are emotionally and mentally demanding until your symptoms improve, such as studying, reading, playing video games or watching television.

-Ask your doctor about medicine.
-You can take pain medication as instructed by your doctor, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin) or naproxen (Aleve).
+Ask your health care provider about medicine.
+You can take pain medication as instructed by your health care provider, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin) or naproxen (Aleve).

-If your symptoms continue for the next several weeks but are not getting worse, you should follow up with your doctor.
+If your symptoms continue for the next several weeks but are not getting worse, you should follow up with your health care provider.

 Acknowledgement: This patient pamphlet was created in collaboration with Consumer Reports, Choosing Wisely Alberta and Alberta’s Emergency Strategic Clinical Network.